 Counting in French follows a reasonably obvious pattern... right up until you hit number 70.
 This lesson will have you covered for everything between one and one million, and you'll learn how "ninety" in one French-speaking country doesn't necessarily equal ninety in another!

 Question words are amongst the most important vocabulary you'll learn.
 Not only will they allow you to extract information from others, but you can hold whole conversations with these words alone!
 Ask any four year old!
-This lesson covers "how much/many?", "when?", "where?", "how?", "why?", "which?", "what?" and "who?".
+This lesson covers: How much/many?
+When?
+Where?
+How?
+Why?
+Which?
+What?
+Who?

-The partitive article "some" or "any" is used when we're talking about something you can't really count.
-It's a pretty simple one, and a good one to master if you don't fancy a whole cake turning up on your plate.
+The partitive article "some" or "any" is used a lot more in French than in English.
+It's a pretty simple one, and a good one to master if you'd prefer to have some cake, rather than the whole thing.

 If you're planning a jaunt into French-speaking territory, you're bound to encounter communication problems at one point or other.
 Knowing how to politely say "I'm sorry, but I have no idea what you're saying" can be pretty useful.